CDFW urges public to leave deer fawns alone

 Those looking to report an injured, sick or suspected orphaned fawn are asked to contact their local CDFW regional office.
 Anyone who removes a young animal from the wild is required to notify CDFW or take the animal to a permitted wildlife rehabilitator within 48 hours.

-It is both illegal to feed deer and keep deer in one’s personal possession.
+It is both illegal to feed deer and keep deep in one’s personal possession.
 Both crimes are misdemeanors, each subject to penalties of up to $1,000 and/or six months in jail.